ziutek/mymysql/README.md

-This package contains MySQL Go API created entirely in Go.
+This package contains MySQL client API written entirely in Go.
 It was created due to lack of properly working MySQL API package, ready for my production application (December 2010).

 The code of this package is carefuly written and has internal error handling